ckunte/m-one/inc/tow.typ

     main()
 ```

-For non-standard motion responses, particularly in benign environments that exhibit lower single amplitude motion and lower full cycle period, the following code could be used.
+For non-standard motion responses, particularly in benign environments that exhibit lower single amplitude motion and lower full-cycle period, the following code could be used.
 It requires all values to be input.

 #v(1em)